fermyon/developer/content/spin/v3/quickstart.md

 [Learn more about the manifest here.](./writing-apps)

 Now let's have a look at the code.
 Below is the complete source code for a Spin HTTP component written in Go.
 Notice where the work is done.
-The `main` function is empty (and Spin never calls it).
+Because this is a component rather than an application, there is no `main` function.
 Instead, the `init` function sets up a callback, and passes that callback to `spinhttp.Handle` to register it as the handler for HTTP requests.
 You can learn more about this structure in the [Go language guide](go-components).